Electrically Controllable Flat Band in Two-Dimensional Electron Gases under Nonuniform Magnetic Fields

-By linking classical drift cancellation, exact quantum solvability, and distinct transport signatures within a single field-controlled framework, our results demonstrate an electrically switchable mechanism for flat-band engineering in low-dimensional systems and provide a versatile platform for exploring controlled flat-band physics and guided electronic transport.
+By linking classical drift cancellation, exact quantum solvability, and distinct transport signatures within a single field-controlled framework, our results demonstrate an electrically switchable mechanism for flat-band engineering in low-dimensional systems and provide a versatile platform for exploring quantized Hall current controlled by tuning source-drain voltage.